BCusack/Seon/Whitepaper.md

 ### **Long-Term and Short-Term Memory Management**

-Seon employs a dynamic, adaptive memory system that manages both short-term and long-term memory, inspired by but more flexible than the human brain.
-Unlike static architectures, Seon can create, dissolve, and reorganize memory categories on demand, supporting a highly personalized and evolving understanding of the user.
+The Seon employs a dynamic, adaptive memory system that manages both short-term and long-term memory, inspired by but more flexible than the human brain.
+Unlike static architectures, the Seon can create, dissolve, and reorganize memory categories on demand, supporting a highly personalized and evolving understanding of the user.

-Short-term memory in Seon is context-driven and ephemeral, used for immediate reasoning and interaction.
+Short-term memory in the Seon is context-driven and ephemeral, used for immediate reasoning and interaction.
 Only information deemed salient or relevant is promoted to long-term memory, ensuring privacy and efficiency.
-Long-term memory is persistent and structured, allowing Seon to recall past conversations, recognize behavioral patterns, and provide increasingly insightful support over time (Hinton, Rumelhart, and Williams 1986).
+Long-term memory is persistent and structured, allowing the Seon to recall past conversations, recognize behavioral patterns, and provide increasingly insightful support over time (Hinton, Rumelhart, and Williams 1986).

 Seon’s memory architecture supports the creation of knowledge-graph-like connections between memory nodes.
 This enables the system to form rich, relational links between people, events, preferences, and experiences—mirroring the associative nature of human memory, but with greater dynamism and scalability.
 Such relational memory structures are informed by recent advances in graph neural networks and relational inductive biases (Battaglia et al. 2018).

 The allocation and management of memory is guided by principles of salience, relevance, and user privacy.
 The Seon can generalize from past experiences, adapt to new contexts, and even restructure its memory graph as the user’s life and needs evolve (Hassabis et al. 2017; Khandelwal et al. 2019).
-This approach enables the Seon to deliver contextually aware, proactive support while maintaining a strong commitment to data minimization and user control.
+This approach enables the Seon to deliver contextually aware, proactive support while maintaining a strong commitment to data minimisation and user control.

 ### **Securing Your Information and Communication in the Wild**